Danieltadele777/Restaurant-360--food-chain/README.md

 ### [Tools Used]()
 - Google BigQuery: Primary data cleaning
-- SQL: For data claning and transformation
+- SQL: For data cleaning and transformation
 - Panda: For data cleaning, inspection and analysis
-- Power BI: Visualization
+- Power BI: Visualization, DAX, Measures

 ### [Data cleaning]()
 To clean the data we performed the following tasks: